harrisdevv/harrisdevv.github.io/_posts/2022-03-10-top-7-plugin-i-use.markdown

 tags:
 - obsidian
 ---
 Note-taking apps are growing nowadays because of more and more information on the internet, and we can't just take paper notes to capture information fast and learn it effectively.
-So this topic is about Obsidian - my favorite note-taking app; I will show you seven plugins that I favor the most.
+So this topic is about Obsidian - my favorite note-taking app.
+In this blog, I will show you seven plugins that I favor the most.
 Let's get started!

 # 1. Day Planner